Summary of How to Choose a VPN

 - Acceptable: Non 5-eyes jurisdiction, strict no logging policy.

-- Barely tolerable: Non 5-eyes jurisdiction, some minimal logging.
+- Barely tolerable: Non 5-eyes jurisdiction, some very minimal logging.

 - Unacceptable: Any 5-eyes jurisdiction, irrespective of logging policy.